-So easy and delicious!
-Persian sour plums converted into the most delicious dessert!
+So simple and good!
+Persian green, sour plums turned into the most delicious dessert!

-You have most probably seen this wonderful fruit at oriental grocery stores, not knowing what to do with them.
-I do not blame you.
+You have probably seen this excellent fruit in oriental grocery stores without knowing what to do with them.
+I’m not blaming you.

-Goje sabz is green plums with quite a dense, sweet flesh.
-Some Iranians like to enjoy this fruit when it is small, green, crunchy and tart with a pinch of salt.
-Others prefer to wait until the fruit fully ripens – the taste changes radically; they become softer, sweeter and very juicy.
-Personally, I like to make a compote with the not yet ripen fruits, it really reminds me of my childhood.
+Goje sabz are green plums with fairly dense sweet flesh.
+Some Iranians enjoy this fruit when it is small, green, crispy, and sour with a pinch of salt.
+Others prefer to wait until the fruit is fully ripe – the taste changes radically; they become softer, sweeter, and juicy.
+I like to make a compote with the not yet ripe fruits; it reminds me of my childhood.

-To my absolute delight, I can nowadays find them in Sweden too
+To my absolute delight, I can now find them in Sweden as well.

 500 grams of green plums